frlryr/magyarul/CORE.md

     Hazulról
 * Itthon and Itthonról are used when talking about your own or someone else's home and you are actually there.
 * Otthon and Otthonról are used when you are talking about your own, or someone else's home but you are not there.

+# És
+* It means and
+* It can be ommited.
+    e.g. Andrea munka után bevásárol és foz -> Andrea does the shopping and the cooking after work Andrea munka után bevásárol, foz -> Andrea does the shopping and the cooking after work